 Enacted in 2003, FACTA protects customer data collected by businesses across industries.
 This rule requires organizations to have written policies and procedures regarding how they handle sensitive information, provide regular employee training on these procedures, and engage in proper disposal of sensitive documents.

 Shredding documents that contain sensitive information keeps you and your business safe.
 Individuals can shred paper to keep their personal details safe and avoid identity theft.

 Businesses are required to safely handle and dispose of sensitive information they have on customers and employees.
 Businesses are required by law to take measures to protect their information, and shredding files is great means of doing this.

 Have More Questions About Shredding in Austin?

 Austin Shredding and Records Storage is dedicated to helping customers find the right document shredding solution for their needs.
-We offer free quotes on a variety of services in your neighborhood.

 Call us at (512) 686-3121 or fill out our form for free quotes on a customized shredding option that will meet the needs of your project.
 We are happy to answer any questions you have to help you get your shredding project started off on the right foot.